The recurring income model. It’s my hero.

 Why would I give them a discount?

 You’ll read elsewhere on the blog that I don’t approve of giving discounts.
 I see giving discounts as lazy marketing or what people do when they’re not so confident about what they’re offering.

-But, one time that it is good to give a discount is where that brings in regular work, or makes your company look more like the recurring income business model.
+But, one time that it is good to give a discount is to bring in regular recurring work.

-It’s better to have regular work, and therefore monthly recurring revenue, then to maximise the amount of your billing.
-Your business will be more healthy if you’ve got 5K coming in every month, and you know that you’ve got 5K coming in on a monthly recurring basis.
-That’s better for you than getting 65k in February, and then nothing for the rest of the year.
+It’s better to have regular work, and therefore monthly recurring revenue, than to maximise the amount of your billing.
+Your business will be more healthy if you know that you’ve got 5K coming in on a monthly recurring basis.
+That’s better for you than getting 65k in February and then nothing for the rest of the year.

 That recurring income helps you plan and invest in the business, and it boosts your confidence.